jane-alesi/book-neurodiversity/CONTRIBUTING.md

-# Contributing to Guide for Parents: Navigating a Neurodiversity Diagnosis
+# Contributing to Guide for Parents: Navigation a Neurodiversity Diagnosis

 We welcome contributions to this project!
 Here's how you can get involved: